Aomori Prefecture: 1945 to present

 In March 1985, after 23 years of labor and a financial investment of 690 billion yen, the Seikan Tunnel finally linked the islands of Honshū and Hokkaido, thereby becoming the longest tunnel of its kind in the world.
 Almost exactly three years later, on March 13, railroad service was inaugurated on the Tsugaru Kaikyo Line.
 The tunnel's opening to rail traffic saw the end of the Seikan Ferry rail service.
 During their 80 years of service, the Seikan rail ferries sailed between Aomori City and Hakodate some 720,000 times, carrying 160 million passengers.
 Ferry service continues to operate between the cities, ferrying automobile traffic and passengers rather than trains.

 On June 2, 2007, four North Korean defectors reached Aomori Prefecture, after having been at sea for six days, marking the second known case ever where North Korean defectors have successfully reached Japan by boat.
-This was a family of four, two parents with two adult sons, who made the journey in an open wooden boat and were picked up by the Japan Coast Guard and taken to the port of Fukaura.
-After being in an immigration center in Ibaraki Prefecture, they were flown from Tokyo to South Korea's Incheon International Airport at their own request.
+This was a family of four who were picked up by the Japan Coast Guard and taken to the port of Fukaura.
+They were eventually flown to Incheon International Airport in South Korea at their own request.

 On March 11, 2011, a magnitude 9.0 earthquake struck the east coast of Japan.
 The southeastern coast of Aomori Prefecture was affected by the resulting tsunami: three people died and one was missing.
 Buildings along harbors were damaged, with boats thrown about in the streets.
 Disruptions as result of the earthquake to road and rail networks were widespread throughout the prefecture in the days following the earthquake.
 The Tōhoku Shinkansen rail line was significantly damaged, cutting connectivity from the prefecture to points south along the line until full service was restored in late September.

 During the first week of January 2025, a record setting disaster-level snowfall hit Aomori Prefecture, with snow depths as much as 3.74 m.
 Sōichirō Miyashita, the provincial governor, called this snowfall a "disaster" and invoked the Disaster Relief Act, the first time the prefecture had done so in 13 years.
 At least 4 people died as a result of the snowfall.
 This snowfall did massive damage to the prefecture's important apple harvest, causing an estimated ¥10 billion (US$64.8 million) in damage to the crop.
-Many apple trees had their trunks and branches broken.